Network Models: The Grothendieck construction

-that sends any object $F$ to the monoidal category $\Int F$ given in Thm.\ \ref{thm:G_construction_for_mon_cats} and sends any morphism $G \maps F \to F'$ to the lax monoidal functor $\Ghat \maps \Int F \to \Int F'$ defined above. \end{thm} \begin{proof} We already know that $\Ghat $ is a functor $\Int F \to \Int F'$.
-We want to show that $\Gahat $ is a natural transformation, and that $\Gahat$ and $\gahat$ make the necessary diagrams commute to make $\Ghat$ a lax monoidal functor.
+that sends any object $F$ to the monoidal category $\Int F$ given in Thm.\ \ref{thm:G_construction_for_mon_cats} and sends any morphism $G \maps F \to F'$ to the lax monoidal functor $\Ghat \maps \Int F \to \Int F'$ defined above. \end{thm} \begin{proof} Uniqueness follows because the theorem specifies $\int$ on objects and morphisms.
+For existence, we need to check that $\Ghat$ is a lax monoidal functor and that $\int$ preserves composition and identities.